georgia-tech-db/evadb/apps/pandas_qa/README.md

 # YouTube Question Answering

 ## Overview
-This app lets you ask questions about any YouTube video.
-You will only need to supply a Youtube URL and an OpenAI API key.
+This app lets you run data analytics to a CSV file like a conversation.
+You will only need to supply a csv file path and an OpenAI API key.

 This app is powered by EvaDB's Python API and ChatGPT UDF.
+Also, credits to the worflow presented by [pandas-ai](https://github.com/gventuri/pandas-ai)

 ## Setup
 Ensure that the local Python version is >= 3.8.
 Install the required libraries: